AriFordsham/GHCWiki/event-log.md

 ## Summary

-> [EventLog](event-log) framework exists in the GHC run-time system (RTS) to support profiling of GHC run-time events.
+> [EventLog](event-log) is a fast, extensible event logging framework in the GHC run-time system (RTS) to support profiling of GHC run-time events.

 ## Design